Timtek-Systems/Adventures-In-3D/On Speed vs Acceleration/Why Speed is the Wrong Thing to Focus On.md

 >**Print Quality vs. Print Time**
 >Print quality is ususally proportional to print time and, by implication, inversely proportional to acceleration and therefore speed.
 You will often wish to trade off print time against print quality.
 You will most likely want to create a number of different print profiles relecting this trade-off.
 It is common to have profiles for "Quality", "Fast" and "Balanced" where each profile would vary the peak acceleration to achieve the desired results.
 In general, more aggressive acceleration yields shorter print times but lower quality prints.

 And finally, note that we have not really considered speed at any point. **Speed is the wrong thing to focus on**.
 What kills you is the acceleration and volumetric flow.
-Speed falls out of the physics as a natural consequence of these limitations.
+Speed falls out of the physics as a natural consequence of these constraints.

 Armed with this information, you are ready to configure your slicer software.